DEMNUni: the Sunyaev-Zel'dovich effect in the presence of massive neutrinos and dynamical dark energy

 We obtain the angular power spectra of Compton-$y$ by directly decomposing the signal over the spherical harmonics basis in the higher resolution ($0.5^\prime$) maps.
 The computation is affected by numerical error, which we can not smooth out averaging over more realisations because for each simulation only one lightcone is produced.
 We therefore apply a moving average method over 11 multipoles

 to produce a smoothed version of all the power spectra to show in the figures.
 To first test our calculation we compare, in the $\Lambda$CDM model, the \texttt{DEMNUni} results and the halo model expectations from \texttt{CLASS}$_\mathrm{\texttt{SZ}}$~\cite{classSZ,bollietclass}.
 The latter is computed setting all the cosmological parameters equal to those of the \texttt{DEMNUni} simulations and using the Tinker halo mass function and bias~\cite{tinker2010}.
-We set the maximum redshift to $2.5$ as in our lightcones, as well as a minimum mass of $3.4\times 10^{13}h^{-1} \msun$ for the integration in Equations~\eqref{tsz1halo} and~\eqref{tsz2halo}.
+We set the maximum redshift to $2.3$ as in our lightcones, as well as a minimum mass of $3.4\times 10^{13}h^{-1} \msun$ for the integration in Equations~\eqref{tsz1halo} and~\eqref{tsz2halo}.
 The results of this comparison, for different low-$z$ cuts, are shown in Figure~\ref{psThermalComparisonClassSZ}.
-This comparison highlights differences between the two approaches both for $\ell\lesssim300$ and $\ell\gtrsim3000$: while for large scales the potential reason of this discrepancy is the single lightcone realisation coupled with the finite simulation volume\footnote{Which limits the power at large scales due to the replication of the same box.}, for the differences at the smallest scales (which at $\ell = 10^4$ consists of $20\%$ more power in the simulations compared to the halo model from \texttt{CLASS}$_\mathrm{\texttt{SZ}}$) we haven't found a reasonable explanation.
+This comparison highlights differences between the two approaches both for $\ell\lesssim300$ and $\ell\gtrsim3000$: while for large scales the potential reason of this discrepancy is the single lightcone realisation coupled with the finite simulation volume\footnote{Which limits the power at large scales due to the replication of the same box.}, for the differences at the smallest scales (which at $\ell = 10^4$ consists of $20\%$ more power in our model compared to the halo model from \texttt{CLASS}$_\mathrm{\texttt{SZ}}$) we haven't found a reasonable explanation.